Plotting and piloting

 The next example features a nocturnal landfall on Willemsen Island – you are welcome to visit – but mind the rocks.

-The position fix is plotted by taking bearings at two light-vessels as their lights appear over the horizon The variation is −1° and the ship's compass heading is 190°.
+The position fix is plotted by taking bearings at two light-vessels as their lights appear over the horizon, as the geographic range of these lights is 14 NM.
+The variation is −1° and the ship's compass heading is 190°.
 If we use our steering compass for our bearings, we can use the same deviation tabledeviation table from chapter 3chapter 3.
 That means a deviation of −4° with which we can calculate (cc + var + dev = tccc + var + dev = tc) the true courses.

 Plotting a position fix in the nautical chart: navigation